The following information was written by the Rev. Sarah Puryear from a Living Church Blog post, May 2016.

 Suggested, Tested, and Tried, Best Episcopal Confirmation Resources

 We encourage you to take a look and share a chosen resource(s) by making it your own.
-To determine the best choice, consider age, stage, size of class, and of course where the youth are in their spiritual journey and mentor/teacher availability.
+To determine the best choice, consider age, stage, size of class, and of course where the youth are in their spiritual journey and mentor/teacher availability. topic, questions related to the session and their lives.

-Suggested resources for Confirmation:
+Suggested Resources for Confirmation

 The Discovery Series: Downloadable and free